APT Groups Target Healthcare and Essential Services

 - Review and refresh your incident management processes.
 See the NCSC guidance on incident management.

 This report draws on information derived from CISA, NCSC, and industry sources.
-Any findings and recommendations made have not been provided with the intention of avoiding all risks and following the recommendations will not remove all such risk.
+Any findings and recommendations have not been made to avoid all risks, and following the recommendations will not remove all such risks.
 Ownership of information risks remains with the relevant system owner at all times.

-CISA does not endorse any commercial product or service, including any subjects of analysis.
-Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation, or favoring by CISA.
+CISA does not endorse any commercial product or service, including any analysis subjects.
+Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise does not constitute or imply their endorsement, recommendation, or favoring by CISA.